Skip to main content

 Generally, you are the only one that can check your credit report through TransUnion.
 You can submit it to others by yourself if needed.

-However, there is only one exception: Your prospective employer (which has signed a collaboration agreement with TransUnion) can check your credit report through TransUnion upon your authorization and consent.
+However, there is only one exception: Your prospective employer (which has signed a collaboration agreement with TransUnion) can check your credit report through TransUnion upon your authorisation and consent.
 You will also receive a copy of the report.

-When you apply for a credit card or loan, the bank or financial agency will check your credit data rather than your credit report through TransUnion upon your authorization and consent.
+When you apply for a credit card or loan, the bank or financial agency will check your credit data rather than your credit report through TransUnion upon your authorisation and consent.
 For example, the bank or agency can only check how many credit cards you have, but not the banks that issued them.

 Return to top